nmarmi/ClipExtractor/README.md

 3) Record the frame indices where the face is recognized
 4) Repeat until all video has been processed

+#### Run
+Process video all at once

+1) Use OpenCV to read all video's frames.
+2) Perform face recognition to detetect the target face(s).
+3) Record the frame indices where the face is recognized

-### 2. Extract Relevant Segments:
+### 3. Extract Relevant Segments:
 1) Use the timestamps from face detection to pinpoint relevant video segments.
 2) Use MoviePy to extract these segments and save them to the specified directory.

 Extracted clips will have a standard length of {clips_length} frames.
 The script will extract {clips_length / 3} frames before the face was detected, and {2*clips_length / 3} frames after the face was detected.

-If a face is detected more than once within the same range of frames, the clips for both detections will be merged
+If a face is detected more than once within the same range of frames, the clips for those detections will be merged

 ## Usage